2006 UST Growling Tigers basketball team: Game three

 Duncil caught the pass out of the inbound, but then missed a rushed layup from the right side.
 However, Mark Canlas grabbed the rebound and scored on a putback to tie the game at 64, with 37.3 seconds left in regulation.
 The Eagles, opting not to call their final timeout, brought the ball upcourt and isolated Intal at the top of the key.
 Intal drove into the lane but again missed his lay-up, and the ball was tipped to Duncil.
 He could not control the rebound, however, and Intal was able to force him to turn the ball over.
 With only 21 seconds remaining, Ateneo called a timeout to set up their final offensive play of regulation.

 Intal inbounded the ball to Escalona, who waited until about 11 seconds left before passing it to Chris Tiu, who in turn passed it to Intal on the left wing.
 He drove into the lane once more, but he again missed the shot, and Japs Cuan threw up a halfcourt shot that missed as time expired.
 Game 3 had gone into overtime.

 Both teams started off cold in the overtime period, unable to score on their initial possessions.
 After Doug Kramer missed a shot on Ateneo's second possession, Japs Cuan brought the ball up and was fouled by Yuri Escueta.
 Since both teams were in the penalty, this sent UST's floor general to the free throw line.
 Cuan split his free throws, giving the Tigers a one-point lead.

 Ateneo came up empty again on their next play, then Kramer fouled June Dizon on UST's possession.
 Dizon, though, missed both free throws, and Escalona hit another three, giving him 26 points and the Eagles their first lead of the period.
 Duncil answered right away with a jumper to tie the game again, then after Intal turned the ball over on Ateneo's next possession, Cuan was fouled anew, and once again split his free throws.

 On the Eagles next possession, Escalona faked his defender into the air then drove into the lane for a difficult lay-up to give the Eagles back the lead, 69–68.
-Duncil tried to answer on the Tiger's next possession, but he air-balled a three-pointer.
+Duncil tried to answer on the Tigers' next possession, but he air-balled a three-pointer.
 Duncil though, chased down his own miss, and drew a foul from Chris Tiu.
 He then knocked in both shots to swing the lead back to his team.